-Accordingly, to restore the registry simply copy the files from RegBack folder (where they are usually updated after updates that affect the registry) to the folder %windir%\System32\Config.
+Accordingly, to restore registry in Windows 10 simply copy the files from RegBack folder (where they are usually updated after updates that affect the registry) to the folder %windir%\System32\Config.

 If Windows 10 is turned on, you can’t replace the original registry files in the %windir%\System32\Config since they are locked by the system.
 However, as a rule, you have to proceed to the registry restore process when your Windows is not booting in normal mode.
 In this case, you can replace the damaged registry files from the WinPE command prompt by booting to the Windows 10 recovery environment or from Windows 10 distribution disk.